Sudan at the 2013 World Aquatics Championships

-Sudan is competing at the 2013 World Aquatics Championships in Barcelona, Spain between 19 July and 4 August 2013.
+Sudan competed at the 2013 World Aquatics Championships in Barcelona, Spain, between 19 July and 4 August 2013.

 Open water swimming

 Sudan qualified two quota places for the following events in open water swimming.

 Swimming

 Sudanese swimmers achieved qualifying standards in the following events (up to a maximum of 2 swimmers in each event at the A-standard entry time, and 1 at the B-standard):